New York Then and Now: Social Studies Resources for Upper Elementary Students

 We hope to get you and your students in a New York state of mind with these non-fiction resources about the Big Apple!
 There are so many great books on this topic, so please feel free to add to this list as you see fit.
 Feedback is greatly appreciated!

 Interested in New York current events?
 Search this database for full text articles from New York State newspapers.
 Need to spruce up your NYC history lessons with some historical photos?
 Search NYPL's Digital Gallery, including our historical postcard collection.
 Students learning about immigration into NYC will enjoy NYPL's Immigrant City, an online exhibition.
 Use it to find pictures and Voicethreads, contribute to a Google map to point out special sites, share immigration stories, and find/share lesson plans.
-Also available are several themed resource packets, which can be printed and distributed for student use: Three Worlds Meet in Early New York, Early New York, and The Lower East Side.
+Also available are several themed resource packets, which can be printed and distributed for student use: Three Worlds Meet in Early New York and The Lower East Side.
 Not to be missed is the Schomburg Center's online exhibition Harlem 1900-1940!

 In case it's picture books you're after, here is a list of some of my personal favorites — especially great for read alouds!